2007 Fresno State Bulldogs football team: Sacramento State

-at No. 23 Texas A&M
+At No. 23 Texas A&M

-This was the first-ever meeting between the Fresno State Bulldogs and the Texas Aggies.
+This was the first-ever meeting between the Fresno State Bulldogs and the Texas A&M Aggies.

 The Texas A&M Aggies defeated the Bulldogs 47–45 in triple overtime, despite being outgained 438–393.
 Tom Brandstater established himself in the loss, going 22–32 for 286 yards and 3 touchdowns.
 A&M's Jorvorskie Lane rushed for 122 yards on 23 carries, and while Fresno State put together a tremendous second half performance and took the Aggies into three overtimes they could not find the end zone for the final two-point conversion that cost them the game.

 ESPN reported, "Texas A&M turned to its powerful running back to stave off Fresno State...
 Jorvorskie Lane rushed for two of his four touchdowns in the second and third overtimes as the 23rd-ranked Aggies beat the feisty Bulldogs 47–45 in the first three-OT game in A&M history.
 The 6-foot, 268-pound Lane barreled for his final touchdown from 3 yards out, then charged into the end zone again for the winning 2-point conversion on A&M's final possession."

-at No. 19 Oregon
+At No. 19 Oregon

 In a game marked by an impressive performance by Duck's running back Jonathan Stewart, the Bulldogs were largely outplayed on both sides of the ball in a 21–52 loss.
 Fresno State put up 327 total yards of offense, compared to Oregon's 461.
 Oregon was able to control the run very effectively, as Fresno State was only able to run for 60 yards total in the game, compared to 307 by Oregon running backs.
 Fresno State was able to produce more passing yards than Oregon, with Tom Brandstater going 18 of 32 for 219, compared to Dixon's 14 of 20 for 139 yards.
 Jonathan Stewart's 17 touches produced 165 yards and two touchdowns, including an 88-yard run.

 Louisiana Tech

 Fresno State trailed at halftime 6–0 before taking control in the 2nd half in a 17–6 victory in Bulldog Stadium.
-Running Backs Lonyae Miller, Ryan Mathews, and Clifton Smith combined to rush for 139 yards with Smith producing a fourth-quarter touchdown.
+Running backs Lonyae Miller, Ryan Mathews, and Clifton Smith combined to rush for 139 yards with Smith producing a fourth-quarter touchdown.
 Louisiana Tech's quarterback Zac Champion passed for more yards than Fresno State's Tom Brandstater in the loss, going 22 of 48 with 179 yards compared to Brandstater's 8 for 22 attempts for 92 yards.
 The game was attended by 38,104 fans.